Human Resources Information Systems (HRIS): HR Software for Small Businesses

 Everything you need to know about human resource information systems, why you need an HRIS, and what to look for when evaluating different platforms to move your HR administration online.

-According to Deloitte, the nature of the global workforce is changing.
-Largely due to the retirement of the baby boomer population and the movement of millennials into the workforce, this change is marked by people-centric management styles that focus on employee engagement as a way to increase productivity.
+The nature of the global workforce is changing.
+As the baby boomer population moves into retirement and younger generations take on more responsibility in the workforce, people-centric management styles that focus on employee engagement and productivity are increasing in popularity.

-With this shift, less emphasis is placed on traditional workplace norms such as the 9-to-5 workday and the corporate hierarchy.
-Instead, businesses place more emphasis on the unique conditions that maximize productivity for each individual.
-This means more collaboration, flexible work hours, and a larger remote workforce.
+With this shift, less emphasis is placed on traditional workplace norms like the 9-to-5 workday and the corporate hierarchy.
+Instead, organizations now focus on building meaningful company cultures and enhancing the unique conditions that maximize productivity for each individual.
+This means more collaboration, flexible work hours, and a larger remote team.

-The change in workforce dynamics has also changed the needs of those in the workforce.
-Employees need tools that increase connectivity between individuals, enhance communication, and streamline administrative functions.
-Essentially, employees need a better way to stay engaged and administrators need a better way to manage them.
-In response to these needs, the tech industry created the human resources information system (HRIS).
-But what is an HRIS?
+This change in workforce dynamics has also altered the needs of those in the workforce.
+Employees require tools that increase connectivity between individuals, enhance communication, and streamline administrative functions.
+Essentially, workers need a better way to stay engaged and administrators need a better way to manage them.

 What is an HRIS?

 What is an HRIS?
 A human resource information system is a software that combines many different systems and processes to ensure the ease of HR management.
 With the right HR software for small businesses, you can efficiently and effectively centralize, organize, and improve your day-to-day processes.

 Most HRIS systems should comprise these components:

 - Applicant Tracking System

 - PTO Tracking